Employer of Record in Ghana

 Hiring with an EOR in Ghana

-Hiring in Ghana provides access to the West African gateway along with duty-free exports to the United States as per the African Growth and Opportunity Act (AGOA).
-Based on the “Ease of Doing Business Index” by the World Bank Group, Ghana ranked favorably for its friendly business environment and local regulations.
+Hiring in Ghana provides access to the West African gateway, along with duty-free exports to the United States as per the African Growth and Opportunity Act (AGOA).
+Ghana is recognized for its relatively business-friendly regulatory environment in West Africa, with streamlined company registration through the Registrar General Department.

 From its economic growth to its skilled workforce, Ghana offers local and international business opportunities.
 The West African country is rich in natural resources, such as oil and gold, and has attractive tax laws, making starting and operating a business easier.
 To help you hire a labor force in Ghana, you can partner with a professional Ghanaian Employer of Record (EOR).